Causes of Fibromyalgia

 Thyroid in Fibromyalgia Treatment

 Adequate thyroid hormone is crucial for the proper function of the body’s mitochondria.
-Mitochondria are the power plants in our cells that produce our energy.
+As we all learned in high school biology, mitochondria are the powerhouses in our cells that produce our energy.
 Mitochondrial dysfunction is thought to play a central role in fibromyalgia.